 The Company has an option plan whereby options are granted to employees and consultants as part of our incentive plans.
 Stock options vest in installments over the vesting period.
 Stock options typically vest one third each year over 3 years.
-We treat each installment as a separate grant in determining stock-based compensation expenses.
+The Company treats each installment as a separate grant in determining stock-based compensation expenses.